 The public body may set forth more restrictive limitations regarding the circumstances under which remote participation is allowed than the statutory limits set forth in FOIA, but it may not expand such participation beyond those statutory limits.
-The referenced subdivisions B 4 and C 9 of § 2.2-3708.3 set out the numerical limitation on remote participation due to personal matters and all-virtual public meetings, respectively, both of which are limited to two meetings per calendar year or 25 percent of the meetings held per calendar year rounded up to the next whole number, whichever is greater.
+As of 2024, the policy shall not prohibit or restrict any individual member of a public body who is participating in an all-virtual meeting or who is using remote participation from voting on matters before the public body.
+The referenced subdivisions B 4 and C 9 of § 2.2-3708.3 set out the numerical limitation on remote participation due to personal matters and all-virtual public meetings, respectively.
+Subdivision B 4 limits remote participation due to personal matters to two meetings per calendar year or 25 percent of the meetings held per calendar year rounded up to the next whole number, whichever is greater.
+Subdivision C 9 limits all-virtual public meetings to two meetings per calendar year or 50 percent of the meetings held per calendar year rounded up to the next whole number, whichever is greater.
 Additionally, an all-virtual public meeting may not be held consecutively with another all-virtual public meeting.